sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/growth-and-integrations/api-docs.md

 - API docs have now indexed: 3000+ repositories with 5.8 million GitHub stars combined, 23,000+ Go packages, and 1 million fairly high quality Go symbol pages.
 - From having no sitemap at all on Sourcegraph.com, we create a new [sitemap generator](https://github.com/sourcegraph/sourcegraph/tree/main/cmd/sitemap) which builds a sitemap of 400k+ API docs pages issuing several million GraphQL queries against our backend to produce it.
-- You can now link to individual symbols in API docs pages - a major UX milestone and important for our SEO.
+- You can now link to individual symbols in API docs pages—a major UX milestone and important for our SEO.
 - Major improvements to our SEO in general, preventing Google from indexing garbage pages and improving metadata.
 API docs gains link previews.

 #### July, 2021: